skuid/skuid-labs/experiments/snippets/skuidCustom/README.md

 ###skuid.custom.htmlEscape(string)
 **string:** string to escape

 HTML escapes a string.
 For use when creating XML to define template contents when creating a custom component via XML.
-Returns the HTML escaped string to be placed in the "<contents>" area of the XML defining the template field.
+Returns the HTML escaped string to be placed in the `<contents>` area of the XML defining the template field.

 ###skuid.custom.reRenderComponent(componentId)
 **componentId:** Id of a component on the page